WoWs depack

 To extract everything (rip your free disk space), run:

-, a specific index file or directory can be specified through the -i
+Instead of `-W/--wows-dir`, a specific index file or directory can be specified through the `-i` or `-I` options.

 Parse a single index file: